Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | 👉 Browse Chapel Hill Hotels on Booking

 You don’t have to be a student or sports fanatic to enjoy a trip to Chapel Hill.
-Located adjacent to UNC Chapel Hill’s campus, this small town is steeped with classic Carolina charm.
-In fact, UNC’s teams are known as the Carolina Tar Heels, reflective of North Carolina’s nickname of “the Tar Heel state.”
+This small town located adjacent to UNC’s campus is steeped in classic Carolina charm.

 Raleigh